socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 `ducker meter` query
 --------------------

+The ducker meter measures the amplitude of the input channels which control the ducker.
+TODO: That might just be the sum of all the (up to four) input channels the ducker observes in order to duck the output signal.

 It appears that to show the meter bar graph in the GUI, the **Soundcraft USB audio control panel** just issues a USB Ctrl IN Request every 0.05s where the 8 byte reply buffer then contains the